wp-plugins/youtube-feed-2-wp-post/readme.txt

 Features:

-*	Anyone can import their YouTube feed as post.
+*	Anyone can import their YouTube video feed as post.
 *	Post can be searchable or manageable to use anywhere of the wordpress blog.
 *	User can select a custom schedule import the video from YouTube.
 *	Short Code supported.